 The MIT Beaver Works Summer Institute is a rigorous, world-class STEM program for talented rising high school seniors.
 BWSI started in 2016 with a single class and has grown exponentially since.
-The 2021 program featured thirteen project-based, workshop-style courses: Autonomous RACECAR Grand Prix, Autonomous Air Vehicle Racing, Autonomous CognitiveAssistant, Data Science for Health and Medicine, Build a CubeSat, UAS-Synthetic Aperture Radar (UAS-SAR), Embedded Security and Hardware Hacking, Designing for Assistive Technology, Remote Sensing for Disaster Response, and Hack a 3D Printer.
+The 2022 program featured thirteen project-based, workshop-style courses: Autonomous RACECAR Grand Prix, Autonomous Air Vehicle Racing, Autonomous Cognitive Assistant, Autonomous Underwater Vehicle Challenge, Data Science for Health and Medicine, Build a CubeSat, UAS-Synthetic Aperture Radar (UAS-SAR), Embedded Security and Hardware Hacking, Design of Assistive Technology, Remote Sensing for Disaster Response, Serious Game Design with AI, Cyber Ops, and Quantum Software.

-The 2021 MIT Beaver Works Summer Institute was the biggest class ever thanks to the enthusiasm of our students, the dedication of our instructors, and the hard work of our team members.
+The 2022 MIT Beaver Works Summer Institute was the biggest class ever thanks to the enthusiasm of our students, the dedication of our instructors, and the hard work of our team members.
 We leaned forward into creating more virtual programs that included more kits to send to students to use as part of their course projects.
-Courses like Build a CubeSat, Designing Assistive Technology, and Autonomous Underwater Vehicle Challenge used kits to help students build and by building learn.
+Courses like Build a CubeSat, and Design of Assistive Technology used kits to help students build and by building learn.
 It's been incredible to see the engagement and interest in these college-level courses from all the students, the teamwork and community this year was something the students will never forget.

 In the coming years, we will integrate new programs into this initiative, and make the summer program content available broadly.
 We are supporting middle and high school STEM teachers who use our teaching materials to help better prepare their students for college and beyond.
 We will also help other universities and high schools create similar programs, working to build a network of institutes to collectively improve engineering education worldwide.
-While the movement to an online only BWSI this summer was a difficult decision, it will accelerate the development of a more modular and portable course content that can be shared widely and have a greater impact on our leaders of tomorrow.
+While we missed seeing students in-person at BWSI in 2022, running virtual courses have helped accelerate the development of a more modular and portable course content that can be shared widely and have a greater impact on our leaders of tomorrow.